 I met Sara, a ditching debt(er) and silver saver, at a wedding in Montana.

 She was the mother of the groom.
 The groom is Mr. BuLL’s bestie who decided to have a Montana destination wedding.
-I’m unsure how much was with intent or accident, but Mr. BuLL and I live three hours from the coveted wedding location.
+I’m unsure how much was with intent or accident, but Mr. BuLL and I live 3 hours from his coveted wedding location.

 The couple picked a glorious Airbnb where rocky pinnacles crowded a sapphire lake that was dappled with mergansers and baby beavers.

-After celebrating the joining of two lives into one journey, I found an empty chair, leaned back, and was ready to sit and stare.
+After celebrating the joining of 2 lives into 1 journey, I found an empty chair, leaned back, and was ready to sit and stare.
 I sat with what I hope was a blissful smile of content; happy if someone wanted to chat but finding peace in silence.

 Sara (name changed to protect the innocentish) filled the next chair.